Rental Escalation Calculator — South Africa

 The RHA also requires at least one calendar month’s written notice before a rent increase takes effect — even if the escalation clause clearly specifies the rate and date.
 Failure to provide written notice means the increase cannot be enforced for that period.
 Best practice is to send written notice of the upcoming escalation at least 60 days before the lease renewal date.

-Disputes about rental increases can be referred to the Rental Housing Tribunal (RHT) in your province — a free alternative dispute resolution mechanism that has authority to make binding orders on escalation disputes.
+Disputes about rental increases can be referred to the Rental Housing Tribunal (RHT) in your province — a free alternative dispute resolution mechanism with authority to make binding orders on escalation disputes.